For more pictures, see my Gameboy Camera gallery.

 I also learned Gameboy Camera specific tricks.
 As we are dealing with heavy pixel art, we have to compose our image with that in mind.
 For instance, for architecture photography, it can be good to pay attention to precisely align vertically or horizontally the strong lines of the buildings, so they appear crisper than tilter lines.

 The viewer perspective is also very special with such low resolution images.
-They look alright on small mobile screens, but can be unviewable on bigger screens.
+They look alright on small mobile screens, but can be hardly viewable on bigger screens.
 I tend to add a big border around images, so the viewer never face a full screen of big pixels.
 It is also good to know that most websites and applications upscale small images, so we have to make sure to upscale ourselves with a proper nearest neighbour interpolation, to keep our pixels from being blurred.

 I might want to explore the relation between a small and a big display of Gameboy Camera images.
 A big display brings a nice abstraction, that can take formal shape when discovering the small image.